Anassatti/TesAutomationFramework/README.md

 # TesAutomationFramework
 This repo for the test automation framework.
-The technologies are:

 1. Java
 2. Maven